 • Representation of several businesses applying for a permit to operate a Medical Marijuana Alternative Treatment Center in New Jersey, including 1 (one) of the 6 (six) applicants selected by the New Jersey Division of Health to open a new ATC.

-• Representation of well-known U.S. food chain franchisor in negotiations with existing franchisees regarding terms and conditions of their franchise agreements and provide advice and counsel to franchisor regarding advertising and other rights and obligations of the parties.
+• Representation of a well-known U.S. food chain franchisor in negotiations with existing franchisees regarding terms and conditions of their franchise agreements and provide advice and counsel to franchisor regarding advertising and other rights and obligations of the parties.

 • Representation of an energy beverage company in connection with investments by strategic investors.